Fendilin/get_next_line/README.md

 1. [Usage](#usage)

 ## Introduction
 Second project at 42, I had to write a function that will allow you to read a line ending with a newline character from a file descriptor.

+This project uses libft.

 ## Usage
 Clone the repository, go to the new repository and execute the Makefile